PanosK92/panoskarabelas/source/content/blog/posts/hdr_in_under_10_minutes.md

 - **Gamma:** The sRGB curve for mid tones to high lights resembles a gamma of 2.4.

-This function surpasses the basic gamma power approach by accurately reflecting the sRGB standard's piecewise linear curve for lower values and a non-linear curve for higher values, enhancing color fidelity, especially in gradients and low light.
+The above function accounts for the sRGB standard's nuanced behavior with both a piecewise linear and a non-linear curve, providing better color accuracy.
+This approach goes beyond the simpler gamma 2.2 curve that many displays target, aligning more closely with modern displays aiming for the sRGB standard.
+It does have an observable difference from simpler gamma correction methods, especially in gradients and low luminance portions of the screen.

-You’ll notice more pronounced color shifts in darker areas (say ImGui) and subtle changes in brighter spots (say the helmet).
+Let's look at the image below, observe the obvious color shifts in darker areas (say ImGui) and subtle changes in brighter spots (say the helmet).
-The improvements are best seen on an HDR-capable monitor, the screenshots can only convey so much.
+The improvements are best seen on good HDR monitor, the screenshots can only convey so much.

 ![image](/media/post_hdr_gamma.jpg)